digital-twins-in-action/book/code/ch04/README.md

 python ch04_code07_biegel.py
 `

-#### 4.8 An example of using the Feast feature store to store engineered features that can be used in ML models
-This example sets up a feature store in Feast and generates and stores some features from synthetic IoT sensor data to demonstrate the concept of a feature store.

-To run this example, execute the following command:

-`
-python ch04_code08_biegel.py
-`

-#### 4.9 An example of storing an querying timeseries data from DynamoDB
+#### 4.8 An example of storing an querying timeseries data from DynamoDB
 This example uses a local version of DynamoDB running in a Docker container so that you can run the example without the need to connect to AWS.

 To start the local DynamoDB server run the following command: